The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 where each label represents a range of values.

-Since we don’t know the sizes of the classes in each range, let’s assume that all sizes are at the midpoint of the range.
+Since we don’t know the sizes of the classes in each interval, let’s assume that all sizes are at the midpoint of the range.

 sizes = ranges.left + 2